sesteva/megarepo/README.md

 - This will create a new app inside the app's folder using the svelte/template boilerplate.
 - Then it will clean up unncessary files such as .gitignore.
 - Transform the project to support Typescript.
+- It will also generate an E2E project using Cypress
-- It will update rush.json to include the new app.
+- It will update rush.json to include the new app and the E2E project.

-- Finally, it will run `rush update`
+Once it is done, please run `rush update` to install all
 TODO: generate E2E app

 ## Create a new sapper app